dudanogueira/recipes-js/src/media-search/README.md

-#
+# Media Search

-To find out more about
+Find out more about [Media Search](https://weaviate.io/developers/weaviate/search/image#overview) in the Weaviate Documentation.